br-mat/annoying-plant/README.md

 code here follow soon!
 </code></pre>

 It is also possible to use this device manually.
-Take a loose wire connected to GND and tipp shortly on the **IO_2** Pin to select the next track.
+Take a loose wire (grey in the sketch) connected to GND and tipp shortly on the **IO_2** Pin to select the next track.
+The corresponding Pin you can find [above](#df-mini-player).
 This will play the whole song.
-When holding these pins like its shown above in the Basic section, we can adjust the Volume.
-Therefor look at the Table there should be given a short description in the "Notes" of each pin how to controll it manually.
+When holding this pin we can adjust the Volume, therefor look up the functions from the table in the "Notes".
+When working with the loose wire avoid connecting it directly to VCC, this will short the circuit.
+To avoid this problem you might add a resistor of any value above 1k to this wire in series.